IABTechLab/uid2docs/api/v1/endpoints/get-token-generate.md

     "status": "success"
 }
 ```
-The [Client-Side Identity JavaScript SDK](../sdks/client-side-identity-v1.md) uses this response payload to establish and manage the user identity during a user session lifecycle.
+The [Client-Side Identity JavaScript SDK](../sdks/client-side-identity-v1.md) uses this endpoint response payloads to establish and manage the user identity during a user session lifecycle.

 ### Response Body Properties